Healthy Snacks for Dogs on the Trail

 Considering Your Dog's Activity Level

 Active dogs require more snacks to fuel their energy compared to less active dogs.
 Take into account the duration and intensity of the trail activity, as well as your dog's fitness level, when determining the frequency and quantity of snacks to provide.
-Be observant of your dog's behavior and energy levels to ensure they're not overexerting themselves.
+Be observant of your dog's and energy levels to ensure they're not overexerting themselves.

 Hydration Considerations